 Caring for roses may be a bit tricky.
 Some rose species are adapted to certain environments they are native to, other roses cultivated have their own growth requirements but there are general cultural and maintenance practices that apply to all rose plants (3).

 Garden roses prefer airy but sheltered conditions, not bounded by tree canopies as the morning sun is best for them but they need protection from strong winds as well.

 A deep healthy loam soil with excellent drainage makes roses thrive and fertilizer application is key to keep them vigorous.
-Fertilizer should be applied in spring while buds are growing to produce the best flowers and again when the first blooms start to fade (3).
+Fertilizer for roses should be applied in spring while buds are growing to produce the best flowers and again when the first blooms start to fade (3).

 Like many flowering plants, roses are not immune to pests and diseases such as the most common beetles, slugs and leaf spots.
 Systemic insecticides are readily available in the market but it’s always preferable to use organic means or remove them manually instead.